eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	of database application design use surrogate primary keys to further facilitate information processing
 	\cite{WikipediaContributors2018a6}.
-+ For databases based on the hybrid object-relational model, which is based on the object-oriented programming model and the relational model, they also use surrogate primary keys to further facilitate information processing \cite{WikipediaContributors2018a6}.
++ For databases based on the hybrid object-relational model (OM), which is based on the object-oriented programming model and the relational model, they also use surrogate primary keys to further facilitate information processing \cite{WikipediaContributors2018a6}.
+	- The restrictions on surrogate primary keys are:
+		* Primary keys are immutable (not changed nor reused)
+			\cite{WikipediaContributors2018a6}
+		* Primary keys should be deleted, together with associated record \cite{WikipediaContributors2018a6}
+		* Primary keys should be an anonymous trigger, or numeric identifier \cite{WikipediaContributors2018a6}
+		* Since these restrictions only apply for the relational data model and the object-relational model